telerik/kendo-ui-core/docs/controls/editors/autocomplete/how-to/AngularJS/using-templates-with-angular.md

 # Use Custom Templates

-The example below demonstrates how to use AngularJS templates inside the Kendo UI templates of the AutoComplete widget.
+The following example demonstrates how to use AngularJS templates inside the Kendo UI templates of the AutoComplete widget.

 ###### Example